NicholasMoser/WormsNotes/README.md

 ## Challenge Modification

-The first challenge, Shotgun Challenge 1, can be found in the file `files\Scripts\TargetHunt.lua`.
+The first challenge, Shotgun Challenge 1, can be found in the file `files/Scripts/TargetHunt.lua`.
 Any lua files are trivial to modify, so for this challenge I changed it from having only the shotgun to having all weapons from the D-Day campaign: